On this page

 Stale data in handlerStale closure capturing old stateUse functional update setState(prev => ...)

-Component doesn't updateState mutationReturn new array/object instead of mutating
+Component does not updateState mutationReturn new array or object instead of mutating

 Rendered more hooks than previous renderHooks called conditionallyMove hook calls before any early returns

-For cross-component state bugs — where state passes through 3+ components and arrives wrong at the bottom — paste the component tree into DebugAI.
+For cross-component state bugs where state passes through 3 or more components and arrives wrong at the bottom, paste the component tree into DebugAI.
 It reads the prop-drilling chain and identifies where the value changes or gets lost.

 Debug faster starting today.